Creamy Garlic Parmesan Chicken Pasta

 Selecting fresh, high-quality items can make this garlic parmesan chicken pasta recipe shine.
 Here is a general list to guide you, along with some notes on possible substitutions:

-How to Make garlic parmesan chicken pasta bake
+How to Make the best garlic parmesan chicken pasta bake

 Below is a step-by-step guide to help you make this garlic parmesan chicken pasta bake without confusion.
 By following these steps, you will end up with a casserole that is both creamy and full of flavor.